KevinMarioGerard/DataStructures-And-Algorithms/README.md

 # Training
-A repository of snippets off various data structures and algorithms.
+<b>A repository of snippets of various data structures and algorithms.</b>